 Drinks reception on arrival followed by a 3 course dinner in the beautifully restored ball room.

-Get your dancing shoes on our live entertainment!
+Get your dancing shoes on and enjoy our live entertainment!

 On the most famous awards weekend of the year, enjoy our short ceremony celebrating those who excel at improving the lives of those with profound and multiple learning disabilities, and their families.